Normal Range of ACE Test

 Factors That Affect Test Values

-Some people naturally produce higher or lower ACE levels due to inherited traits.
-These variations are stable and not harmful.
+Some individuals naturally produce higher or lower ACE levels.
+These patterns tend to remain stable over time and are not harmful.

-Conditions such as sarcoidosis, tuberculosis, and certain autoimmune disorders can raise ACE levels because the immune system creates more granulomas that produce ACE.
+Diseases involving granuloma formation, such as sarcoidosis or certain infections, can raise ACE levels because granulomas produce ACE.

 Additional Information